Viruses are microscopic organisms that exist almost everywhere on earth. They can infect animals, plants, fungi, and even bacteria.

 Just as there are friendly bacteria that exist in our intestines and help us digest food, humans may also carry friendly viruses that help protect against dangerous bacteria, including Escherichia coli (E. coli).

-When the body’s immune system detects a virus, it starts to respond, to enable cells to survive the attack.
+When the body’s immune system detects a virus, it

 A process called RNA interference breaks down the viral genetic material.

 The immune system produces special antibodies that can bind to viruses, making them non-infectious.
 The body sends T cells to destroy the virus.